lekt9/alBERT-app/README.md

 alBERT transforms your browser into an intelligent workspace, enabling you to control any web application through natural language.
 Just press `⌘ + ;` or `ctrl + ;` and tell it what you need - it handles the rest.

+To use:
+1. Power on the extension to learn different abilities.
+Do so by pressing Command/Control + ; and pressing the Power button
+2. Go to settings > Create Ability > Type in what you previously accessed on the chrome that you want it to learn
+3. Wait for the LLM to learn how its done and test it.
+4. You can now let AI Agents have access to that ability!

 ```bash
 "Update our AWS instances and send a Slack summary to the team"
 "Pull Q4 metrics from all our analytics tools into a single report"